mrp3anut/keyword_extractor/README.md

 # keyword_extractor
-A python package to extract keywords
+A python package to extract keywords using SpaCy and Sentence-Transformers.

 # Installation
 Clone/download the package files and